 Services are conducted in English.
 Our music is lead by our choir, except in the summer.
 We enjoy using two hymnals the traditional Hymnal 1982 and Lift Every Voice And Sing.

 St. Paul’s shares its priest with Trinity Episcopal Church in Ossining.
 Therefore, our priest is generally present every other Sunday.
-Sundays when our priest is not present, we either have a supply priest or Morning Prayer conducted by lay leaders.
+Sundays when our priest is not present, we either have another priest or Morning Prayer conducted by lay leaders.

 The Morning Prayer service is usually on the third Sunday of the month.
 A simple Communion is generally offered shortly after 9 AM for those desiring it prior to Morning Prayer.